dsc-courses/dsc40a-2021-fa/syllabus.md

 Discussion sections will be used to facilitate small group work with peers.
 We will provide a worksheet of problems, which should help reinforce concepts from the recent lectures and prepare you to do that week's homework assignment.
 In the discussion section on Wednesday evening, you will complete the worksheet in groups of two to four students.
 Show up and the TA will pair you with other students, though if you want to organize your own group, you may do so.
 Self-organized groups can also meet at a time that they arrange independently, but you are encouraged to come to the discussion section and do your work there if possible because TA help is available.

 Worksheets are due to Gradescope by Thursday at 11:59pm.
-Only one member of each group should submit the worksheet, and they should indicate the names of all group members.
+Only one member of each group should submit the worksheet, and they should indicate the names of all group members on Gradescope.
 Worksheets won’t be graded on correctness, but rather on good-faith effort.
-Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment.
-In order to receive credit, you must work in a group of two to four students for at least 50 minutes.
-You may not do the groupwork alone.
+Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment. **In order to receive credit, you must work in a group of two to four students (no more, no less) for at least 50 minutes.
+You may not do the groupwork alone.**

 ### Homeworks